Unfinished Railroads of New York State

 Burt Line

 The Burt Line railroad was to run across the state.
-The only portion of it hat I have found to date is a short section west of Canastota, but Mike Colangelo says he found some in Oneida.
+The only portion of it that I have found to date is a short section west of Canastota, but Mike Colangelo says he found some in Oneida.

 Quoting from an article in the Chittenango NY, Madison County Times, April 14, 1939 issue, "Actual work on this line was started and considerable grading was done in the vicinity of Lenox avenue, Oneida.
 The proposed road bed is still plainly visible north of the West Shore between Lenox Avenue and Sayles Street.
 At Sayles Street the line swung to the south to touch Kenwood"